 Best apps for podcasts

 Though likely the biggest name in podcast apps, Stitcher is not quite as robust as apps like Overcast.
-The app provides the basic features users need in a podcatcher, such as the ability to subscribe and make playlists, and change playing speed, but it lacks some quality-of-life features like sleep timers.
+The app provides the basic features users need in a podcatcher, such as the ability to subscribe, make playlists, and change playing speed, but it lacks some quality-of-life features like sleep timers.
 The app can also be a bit buggy, and it’s prone to long load times, crashing, and similar issues.
-It’s free, though the app has ads as a result.
-It works with Android Auto, Apple CarPlay, and on tablets too, and it has Alexa integration.
-Stitcher is fine for those who just want a free way to collect podcasts, but those who can afford something like Pocket Casts or Overcast will likely find a better experience.
+It features a free version, though the app has ads as a result.
+It works with Android Auto, Apple CarPlay, and on tablets, and it also has Alexa integration.
+Those looking for an ad-free experience can pay $5 a month for the premium version while also gaining access to some bonus content and original content.

 Believe it or not, but Apple fans don’t have to look far for a capable podcatcher.
 The company’s native podcast app is already baked into iOS devices, allowing users to discover and subscribe to a range of different programming.
-Not surprisingly, the aptly titled Podcasts fits into Apple’s larger ecosystem and syncs with users’ iTunes accounts.
-If you subscribe to a podcast on iTunes, for instance, the app will recognize your choices.
+Not surprisingly, the aptly titled Podcasts fits into Apple’s larger ecosystem and syncs with users’ accounts.
 Unfortunately, the app can be annoying to navigate, which makes creating playlists and deleting episodes a hassle.
 It’s sufficient for simply downloading and listening to podcasts on an iPhone, but it cannot compare with the ease and utility of an app like Overcast.
-Fortunately, a slew of changes to Apple’s Podcasts app should make it a lot easier to use with iOS 11.

 The most direct way to download an episode of a podcast is to simply download it from the source.
 Most podcasts allow users to download or stream episodes directly from a site, so if you want to listen to podcasts on a computer, this is one way to go about it.
 If you have an Android phone, this is a quick and easy way to get a specific episode on your device.